SinaSalvatrice/9key_makro_master/notes.md

 - OLED behavior differs between keymaps
 - Shared logic has not been extracted into reusable modules yet
 - LED order still needs physical verification on the real strip
-- Build status should be validated with the real QMK build, not editor diagnostics alone
+- Real QMK build validation is currently blocked by a local Windows/QMK CLI process issue during version generation, so editor diagnostics are not trustworthy and the compile check still needs a clean environment run

 ## Suggested Direction